rizdaprasetya/mt-alt-doc/README.md

 - `_redirects`: Specify HTTP/server [redirect](https://docs.netlify.com/routing/redirects/) for the specified url patterns
 - `_headers`: Specify HTTP/server [response headers](https://docs.netlify.com/routing/headers/) for the specified url patterns
 - `netlify/functions/`: Directory for [Netlify serverless functions](https://docs.netlify.com/functions/overview/) files.
 May only works/run while being hosted on Netlify.
+	- Currently node_modules dependencies (used by the functions) are git commited within that folder, to make build simpler because of current small dependencise.
+But later if that dependencies grow, it is better to gitignore that folder, and setup proper build step for the Netlify function.

 ### Tooling
 These are for helper tools during development.